allmeidaapedro/Lending-Club-Credit-Scoring/README.md

 - Initial list status exhibited the highest PSI, nearly equal to 0.25, indicating a substantial change in the applicants' population.
 However, this change is more likely due to shifts in the bank's strategies than changes in the borrowers' characteristics.
 - On the other hand, **credit scores** showed a PSI of 0.19, close to 0.25.
 This suggests that we may need to construct another PD Model in the near future.
 This represents a **significant population change, implying that our model outputs are considerably different from those observed previously.**

+**7.7 Next steps:**
+- Considering the 2015 applicants' profile has changed, especially the scores distribution, the next steps involve constructing a new PD Model utilizing more robust methods, such as boosting algorithms, focusing on predictive power and trying to use machine learning interpretability tools such as SHAP and LIME.
+- As a final product, I intend to deploy these models on production environment.

 # 8. Obtain the Data
 - The data was collected from kaggle and contain complete loan data for all loans issued through the 2007-2015, including the current loan status (Current, Late, Fully Paid, etc.) and the latest payment information.